 Table 2.1 shows the estimated parameters of the target CFI and of the response to perturbations of five pigs.
 The process to temporarily remove observations with negative residuals was always stopped while there was still auto-correlation to ensure retaining at least 20 observations.
 The procedure indicated that all five pig were affected by one major perturbation during the growing period.
-Moreover, the start (t_start) and the last (t_stop) days of the estimated perturbation were approximately similar for all five pigs (99 \pm 2.7 days and 144 \pm 11.6 days, respectively).
-However, values of the response traits (k1 and k2) varied between these pigs (from -68.6% to - 35.6% for k1; and from 1.26 to 5.13 for k2).
+Moreover, the start (t_start) and the last (t_stop) days of the estimated perturbation were approximately similar for all five pigs (99 ± 2.7 days and 144 ± 11.6 days, respectively).
+However, values of the response traits (t_start) and t_start (t_start) and from 1.26 to 5.13 for t_start).